 A record can be in any format, such as electronic or paper, and relates to information received or generated by us as a trigger for, or evidence of, a business transaction.

 - be maintained as evidence (of a business activity or transaction)

 - have context

-Everyday the University's schools and departments create more records which need to be managed in an appropriate manner.
-Advice, guidance and training for all staff is available from the Records Management Unit to ensure that the University's records are managed and maintained in accordance with best practice.
+Every day the University’s Faculties and departments create records which need to be managed in an appropriate manner.
+Advice, guidance and training for all staff is available from the Records Management Office to ensure that the University’s records are managed and maintained in accordance with best practice.

 Good management of the University’s records will ensure that the University:

 - can provide evidence (of what was done and why)

 - risk of not being able to produce records is minimised (i.e. in a legal case)

 - will know what records it has and where they are

 - is more effective and efficient